grinnell-cs/csc151-images/pages/syllabus.md

 ## Diversity and inclusion

 I believe that any college-level course should challenge you and put you outside of your comfort zone.
 My mission as an instructor is to help you manage that discomfort so that you can grow in knowledge and maturity.
 Therefore, I strive to create a fully inclusive setting so that we all can ultimately succeed in the classroom.

 ### Learning needs

 I welcome you to talk to me as early as possible about your distinctive learning needs.
 I particularly encourage students with disabilities to meet with me and discuss how our classroom and course activities could impact their work and what accommodations would be essential.
 I will also make adjustments for students without documented disabilities.
 However, I recommend that you seek official accommodations if it is possible and appropriate to do so.
 In particular, I recommend talking to our Coordinator for Student Disability Resources for guidance and further instructions:

 + Jae Baldree, Steiner 209, x3089, baldreej@grinnell.edu

-You can find some additional details in [my statement on accommodations and adjustments](../handouts/accommodations).

 ### Religious observance policy